ruoyanwangdr/Cataloging-and-Visualizing-Cradles-of-Planet-Formation/README.md

 * Put in the username and password.
 * Click *Disks* and then there should be an *Import* and an *Export* button.
 * Click either and follow the instruction.
+Note: when importing files, make sure *id* is not duplicated.
+This column can be edited manually.

 ## Display the disk
 toy.html is the model. toy2.html for tests.